vhadzhiveysal/COMP3010-CW2/README.md

 I added `| stats count by userIdentity.sessionContext.attributes.mfaAuthenticated` to the main query and found that there were 2155 counts of no MFA authentication, and 0 counts of it having MFA authentication.

+### Question 3 – Processor Information on Web Servers

+To identify the processor used on Frothly’s web servers, host-level hardware telemetry was analysed using the `hardware` sourcetype.
+This data source contains detailed system information including CPU models, memory, storage, and network interface details.

+The following SPL query was used to list processor information across
+hosts:
+`index=botsv3 sourcetype=hardware`

+The analysis revealed that the web servers consistently use the following processor model: E5-2676

+Understanding processor architecture is relevant to SOC operations, as it supports asset profiling, capacity planning, and vulnerability assessment.
+Certain exploits and performance-based attacks may target specific CPU architectures, making accurate hardware visibility an important component of endpoint security monitoring.

 ## Conclusion
 (To be completed)